RonPieket/BinaryRelations/README.md

 So in the world editor then, every object in the world is represented by a handle.
 They need to be organized at the global level.
-For example, objects can be stuck together in a parent-to-children relationship.
+For example, objects can be connected in a parent-to-children relationship.
 A parent object has any number of children.
 Each child has exactly one parent.
 This is a binary relation.
 And each child may itself be a parent and have children.
 Typically, this is kind of relationship is expressed in the object data itself.
 Every